HaveTimeDrinkTea/Console-Finances/README.md

 ## Features

 * Financial analysis to be output to the browswer console.
+* Financial values are displayed in the British format with £ as the currency symbol and to the nearest £1.
+The average profit and loss changes is displayed to the nearest 2 decimal places instead.
+This is done using a JScript function.
 * The same information is displayed on the webpage well.